ghmacg/restaurant-page/README.md

 Deployed on [GitHub Pages](https://pages.github.com/)

-In order to deploy this project on GitHub Pages, you will need to:
+**Reminder:** In order to deploy this project on GitHub Pages, you will need to:

 1. Create new branch:
 `git branch gh-deploy`

 2. Once you have created the new branch, you have to add & commit the distribution files:

-`git add dist/`
-`git commit -m "My commit message"`
+`git add dist/` & `git commit -m "My commit message"`

 3. Then you need to push it:
 `npm run gh-deploy`

-4. To finish make sure the right path is selected in the Setting of your GitHub repo.
+4. To finish, make sure the right path is selected in the Setting of your GitHub repo.

-**Note:** To prevent having to copy and paste the same lengthy git command each time, I created a npm script, the real command is:
-`git subtree push --prefix dist origin gh-pages`
+**Note:** To prevent having to copy and paste the same lengthy git command each time you want to push it, I created a npm script, the real command is: `git subtree push --prefix dist origin gh-pages`

 ## Acknowledgement